 Our board of directors functions in a collaborative manner and all directors play an active role in overseeing the company's business both at the board and committee levels.
-The 2017 director nominees consist of three Class II director nominees, two of whom are independent directors and each of whom has significant executive leadership experience and knowledge of the company's business.
+The 2018 director nominees consist of two Class III director nominees, one of whom is an independent director and each of whom has significant executive leadership experience and knowledge of the company's business.